 - Active time: 1 hour

 - 1 teaspoon ground cinnamon

 - 1 teaspoon ground ginger

 - 8 ounces cream cheese, at room temperature

-Adjust oven rack to lower middle position and preheat oven to 425°F. When oven is ready, line chilled pie shell with foil or parchment paper and fill with weights (I reuse dried beans for this), and bake on the lowest rack of the oven for 15 minutes.
+Roll pie dough into a circle roughly 12-inches in diameter.
+Transfer to a 9-inch pie plate.
+Using a pair of kitchen shears, trim the edges of the pie dough until it overhangs the edge of the pie plate by 1/2 an inch all the way around.
+Fold edges of pie dough down, tucking it under itself, working your way all the way around the pie plate until everything is well tucked.
+Use the forefinger on your left hand and the thumb and forefinger on your right hand to crimp the edges.
+When oven is ready, line chilled pie shell with foil or parchment paper and fill with weights (I reuse dried beans for this), transfer to the preheated baking sheet, and bake for 15 minutes.
 Remove weights and liner, turn pie, and bake until the bottom crust is a golden brown, about 10 minutes.
 Remove pie shell from oven and allow to cool completely.

 Reduce heat to 350°F. In the bowl of a food processor, combine sugar, salt, cinnamon, ginger, and nutmeg, and pulse 3 times to mix.
 Add the cream cheese and pulse until a homogeneous paste forms.
 Add the pumpkin and butter and process for 30 seconds.
 Stop to scrape down the sides of the bowl, then process until the mixture is completely smooth, about 30 seconds longer.
 Add the eggs and process until completely smooth, scraping down sides as necessary.
 For extra-smooth pie, press the mixture through a fine mesh strainer or a chinois using the back of a ladle.